bronzeRaf/weldertimer/README.md

 ## Purpose
 Control the ON time of pulse with a potentiometer and fire up with a button.
+Send a time critical pulse to any machine.
+F.E.
+TIG welder etc...
+This project transforms a random duration input pulse from a button, to a standard duration pulse.
+The output pulse duration is controlled by a potentiometer.
+The button press causes a single pulse in the output and the output pulse starts immediately on the button press (positive edge trigger).

 ## Hardware:
 Material: